alda-lang/alda/doc/zeromq-messages.md

 Asks a worker for its current status, e.g. parsing a score, playing a score, done.

+The `body` of the response is a string like "parsing," "available," etc.

+In addition, the response may contain a `score` key, whose value is a JSON object representing the score data resulting from parsing the Alda code.

 > Note that this message is sent not to the server, but to a specific worker.
 To do this, you add an extra frame with the worker's address.
 For more details, see [ZeroMQ Architecture#Message Structure](zeromq-architecture.md#message-structure).

 #### Example